mrgaaron/docs/source/organize.rst

 analytics queries by analyzing many devices at once.
 Examples of possible attributes include user ID, geographic region, and device model number.

+Finally, a device can optionally have a human-readable name.
+The name is not used internally in TempoIQ, but you can use it in your application for user-facing displays.

 Sensors
 ~~~~~~~